 Credit Scores and Home Loans

 Consumer credit scores are another important mortgage requirement.
-They can affect your ability to qualify for financing, and they can also influence the interest rate you receive on your loan.
+Credit scores can affect your ability to qualify for financing, and they can also influence the interest rate you receive on your loan if you do qualify.

 A credit score is a three-digit number that’s computed from information found within your credit reports.
 Mortgage lenders use these scores to gain insight into how you have borrowed and repaid money in the past.
-So they’re a fairly important mortgage requirement for Washington State mortgage shoppers and home buyers.
+So these scores are a fairly important mortgage requirement for Washington State mortgage shoppers and home buyers.

 FICO scores (which are widely used in the lending industry) range from 300 to 850.
 A score of 600 or above will put you in a pretty good position to qualify for a home loan, if you’re eligible in other areas as well.
 A 700 or higher will make it even easier to get approved, and could help you qualify for a lower mortgage rate.
 If you’re in the “800-and-up” club, you should have no trouble qualifying for a mortgage loan in Washington State.